Getting Started with EthoPy¶

 %USERPROFILE%\.ethopy\local_conf.json

-dj_local_conf have all the parameters refers to datajoint configuration:
+dj_local_conf includes the parameters relevant to the datajoint configuration:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |